 Aim to provide documents which are current, relevant and concise.

 - evidence of your leadership activities or community service achievement

 - evidence of your sporting or other achievements.

 Applying for a scholarship isn't just about meeting the eligibility criteria.

-It's a good idea to think about why you want a scholarship, it’s your opportunity to stand out from the crowd and be recognised for where you’ve come from and where you need to go.
+It's a good idea to think about why you want a scholarship, it’s your opportunity to stand out and be recognised for where you’ve come from and where you want to go.